wbox/pgp-cc/terraform/ec2/tio1/README.md

 Step 4: Create key pair using aws cli

 Currently terraform doesn't not support creation of key pair so we will need to use aws cli for this task.
+Make sure you save the output from this command since it will be the key to use to connect to your new instance via ssh.

 ```bash
 aws ec2 create-key-pair --key-name pgpcc-key1